 Create an icon chart

-The Icon chart is a visual presentation of data using icons.
-It shows repetitions of the same icon (symbol) to show comparison of multiple classes (categories) of data.
+The Icon chart is a visual representation of data using icons.
+It displays a repetition of the same icon (symbol) to compare different classes (categories) of data.

 When to use an icon chart?